The Formative Years - Child to Young Adult: 1914-1933

 Birth of Norman Borlaug

 On March 25, 1914 Norman Ernest Borlaug was born in his grandfather’s farm house to Henry and Clara (Vaala) Borlaug.
-It is near the community Saude, a Norwegian-American hamlet in Utica Township, Chickasaw County, northeast Iowa.
-The nearest town with a railroad line is Cresco, 12 miles from the farm.
-He is a descendant of the Borlaug, Vaala, Swenumson, and Landsverk families who immigrated to the United States from Norway in the mid-1800s.
+The home was near the New Oregon Township of Howard County.
+Norman is a descendant of the Borlaug, Vaala, Swenumson, and Landsverk families who immigrated to the United States from Norway in the mid-1800s.
 After some moving about, eventually settled on farms in Saude.
 Norman will be raised on a non-mechanized, subsistence farm (no cars, trucks or electricity).

 Growing Up-Learning Life Lessons